 Both companies claim research showing that they help people slim down.
 But, are these legit, and do they show what you’d want them to show if you’re like me, trying to take off a few pounds permanently?

 Nutrisystem lists quite a few studies on their website, most of which they sponsored.
 However, these do all show that Nutrisystem users lost weight over the time period analyzed, which ranged from 2 weeks to 9 months.
 It makes sense that while someone is on a calorie-restricted diet would drop pounds — we all know that if you eat less, you get skinnier.

-Noom’s weight loss app — a digital behavior modifier — has also shown strong results in studies they sponsored.
-One of them showed that 77.9% of the app’s users lost weight, while another pegged the average loss at 5% of overall body mass.
+On the other hand, Noom’s weight loss app — a digital behavior modifier — has also shown strong results in studies they sponsored.
+One of them showed that 77.9% of the app’s users lost weight, with the average loss at 5% of overall body mass.
 These studies were longer, and one even shows that 66% still kept the pounds off over a year later, which makes sense since Noom is focused on sustainable weight loss success.

 Comparing Noom vs Nutrisystem

-Check out this table which lays out the costs, weight loss strategies, and science that distinguish Noom and Nutrisystem:
+Check out this table which lays out the costs, weight loss strategies, and science that distinguishes Noom and Nutrisystem:

 Noom vs Nutrisystem: Best Weight Loss System

 |Monthly Cost||$44.99 (Start FREE Trial)||$250 to $350 (Buy one, get one FREE)|